Lake Chicago: Chronology

+Lake Chicago occurred in three stages: the Glenwood, 14,000–12,700 YBP, 60 ft above Lake Michigan; Calumet, 12,700–11,000 YBP, 40 ft above Lake Michigan; and Toleston, 5,000–4,000 YBP, 20 ft above Lake Michigan.

 The earliest formation of Lake Chicago occurred when the Michigan Lobe of the glacier retreated northward into the basin of modern Lake Michigan, ca 13,000 years ago.
 The edge of the retreating glacier formed moraines, the Park Moraine in present-day Illinois and the Lake Borders Moraine in Indiana and Michigan.